manish-kumar1/threadpool/README.md

-# threadpool
+# Workflow
-A threadpool implementation with configurable job queue, scheduling policies, and data partitioning options.
+A high throughput threadpool implementation with configurable job queue, scheduling policies, and data partitioning options.

 # Basics
   Consists of job queues with configurable worker threads.
 Worker threads can be configured with platform specific parameters, which are stored as jobqueue configuration parameters.